janiceji/cloud-detection/README.md

 ![map3](https://github.com/janiceji/cloud-detection/blob/main/plots/labels_image3.png)

 ## Part 2: Preparation
 The expert labels with 0 are taken out because they contain no information.
-We test two ways to split the data to account for dependencies and non iid values.
-The first splitting method involves dividing up the data into 20 blocks, selecting 70% for training and the other 30% for validation and testing.
+We test two ways to split the data to account for The first splitting method involves dividing up the data into 20 blocks to account for dependencies and non-iid among the different images, selecting 70% for training and the other 30% for validation and testing.
 (Method A).
 The second splitting method is to simply split it by image number, where image 1 is the training, image 2 is the validation, and image 3 is the test.
 (Method B)

 #### CVgeneric function
-A function that allows the user to input one of the following classfiers: logistic regression, LDA, QDA, and KNN, and outputs the respective accuracies and K-fold cross validation loss.
+We chose some classification methods and created a function that allows the user to input one of the following classifiers: logistic regression, LDA, QDA, and KNN, which outputs the respective accuracies and K-fold cross validation loss.

 ## Part 3: Modeling
 After assessing the fit using cross validation, we apply the CVGeneric function on training sets A and B, rename the expert labels to 0 (non-cloudy) and 1 (cloudy), then proceed to model and predict accordingly.

-#### ROC Curve
+#### ROC Curves
-Using ROC curve to assess the curve.
 ![roc1](https://github.com/janiceji/cloud-detection/blob/main/plots/roc.png)
 ![roc2](https://github.com/janiceji/cloud-detection/blob/main/plots/roc2.png)